 Production: China is a major producer and consumer of iron ore, producing about 14% of the world’s supply.

-Key Regions: The main iron ore mining regions include Hebei, Shanxi, and Liaoning provinces.
-However, China also imports a significant amount of iron ore to meet its steel production needs.
+Key Regions: The central iron ore mining regions include Hebei, Shanxi, and Liaoning.
+However, China imports significant iron ore to meet its steel production needs.

 India